 - Develop a pipeline management standard operating procedure (SOP) document.

 - Build a library of supporting sales collateral and templates for your sales team.
+There are many you can download for free to get started.

 - Train your sales team on the sales process, SOP, and the sales pipeline management tool.